-AWS Cloud Practitioner is foundational in the RoleMath difficulty model: 20/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+AWS Cloud Practitioner sits at the entry stage: the vendor asks for no prior experience.
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether AWS service categories, shared responsibility, billing, pricing, basic security, support plans, and cloud concepts matches the work you can already do.

 Key takeaways

-- The page maps the credential to role contexts such as IT Security Operations Specialist, Cloud Support Associate, IT Support Specialist, then uses role tasks to shape study priorities.
+- The page maps the credential to role contexts such as Cloud Support Associate, Cloud Engineer, Technical Support Engineer, then uses role tasks to shape study priorities.

 - Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.